 Why should a Board of Directors seek to have their condominium association FHA approved or renewed?
-Well there are several good reasons but it mostly comes down to two main points: increasing the pool of available purchasers and allowing current owners to refinance their existing loans and to do reverse mortgages, and in case they can’t, websites like Simple Payday offer a same day loan service for customers with a less than perfect credit rating.
+Well there are several good reasons but it mostly comes down to two main points: increasing the pool of available purchasers and allowing current owners to refinance their existing loans and to do reverse mortgages.

 To summarize, FHA certification for your condominium will mean:

-To start the certification process, give us a call at (860) 437-7005 or complete the short list of questions below (coming soon).
+To start the certification process, give us a call at (860) 437-7005 or complete the short list of questions below.

 What Our Services Entail

 We will first do a spot check to look for any obvious reasons why your community association would not get approved (or recertified).
 Things like investor ratios, number of units owned by a single entity, budget figures can quickly reveal whether there is a chance a community can get approved.